Mazinger Edition Z: The Impact!: Home video

 Besides the several video on demand internet services that show the Bandai Channel stream freely in Japan, the series will be released in both DVD and Blu-ray formats.
 So far two DVDs and one Blu-ray box have been announced.

 Discotek Media has licensed the series, which was released on DVD in 2015.

-The series is also scheduled for a release on DVD and Blu-ray in Spain and México (only in DVD) as Mazinger Edición Z Impacto!.
+The series is also scheduled for a release on DVD and Blu-ray in Spain and Mexico (only in DVD) as Mazinger Edición Z Impacto!.

 The series is available in both DVD and Blu-ray in Italy as "Mazinger Edition Z: The Impact!", by Yamato Video.

 Music

 Each one of the opening and ending themes have been released as EP CDs.
 Also the soundtrack is available in CD.
 All of them have been published by Lantis.

 Manga

 Shin Mazinger Zero

 Although published along the anime series, the manga Shin Mazinger Zero (真マジンガーゼロ, Shin Mazingā Zero) is not an adaptation of its story.
 Written by Yoshiaki Tabata with art by Yuki Yogo, it is an original production which takes elements from several past versions of the Mazinger concept.
 The plot deals with Humanity being destroyed by an evil Mazinger Z. Koji Kabuto, the last man alive, is killed by a human-sized, human-looking Minerva X so his spirit can travel back in time to prevent the disaster—but it takes several tries.
 Ultimately, parallel universes become a theme in the story, enabling cameos from several different versions of Mazinger Z, including Gosaku Ota's manga version of Koji (a cyborg) and Nagai's 1990 reimagining of Mazinger Z, Mazin Saga (a man wearing an armor that turns him into a giant).
 Shin Mazinger Zero also includes guest stars from Nagai's more risqué works, such as the nude warrior Kekko Kamen, and as such, contains high-levels of gore and sexual content.
 It spawned a sequel entitled Shin Mazinger Zero vs. The Great General of Darkness (真マジンガーゼロVS暗黒大将軍, Shin Mazingā Zero vs Ankoku Daishōgun), which focuses on Great Mazinger, with cameos from UFO Robo Grendizer and its cast.
 The sequel is four volumes long and still ongoing as of July 2014.